-- Step 1 Prompt the correct behaviour using positives and explanations, rather than negative phrases eg. We use our equipment gently or it may get broken and we wouldn't be able to do our activities, not, don't hit the baskets on the table. - Step 2 A clear verbal warning explaining the behaviour choice which has resulted in this.
-We will also move their name on the behaviour chart to help them see this. - Step 3 If poor behaviour choices were to continue, then children will be moved to the next colour on the chart and removed from activities for 5 minutes of thinking time.
+- Step 1 (Green) Prompt the correct behaviour using positives and explanations, rather than negative phrases eg. 'We use our equipment gently or it may get broken and we wouldn't be able to do our activities', not, 'don't hit the baskets on the table'. - Step 2 (Yellow) A clear verbal warning explaining the behaviour choice which has resulted in this.
+We will also move their name on the behaviour chart to help them see this. - Step 3 (Orange) If poor behaviour choices were to continue, then children will be moved to the next colour on the chart and removed from activities for 5 minutes of thinking time.
 After which time, the staff member will engage in a restorative conversation with the child explaining clearly why they have moved to the thinking time, the potential consequences of their action and ask the child to apologise.
 The child will miss 5 minutes of break time to reflect the loss of learning time due to their behaviour choices.
-(If a child were to hit or exhibit a very unsafe behaviour they can be moved directly to step 3.) - Step 4 If undesirable behaviour were to continue, the child would be moved to the next colour on the chart and Mr Simpson would become involved.
-Parents will be informed where necessary.
+(If a child were to hit or exhibit unsafe behaviour they can be moved directly to step 3.) - Step 4 (Red) If undesirable behaviour were to continue, the child would be moved to the next colour on the chart and a member of SLT would become involved.
+Parents/guardians will be informed where necessary.